 If you are like most people you ignored the first set of feedback and listened to the second.
 Why?
 You can only have an effective review and expect some true action when you have a relationship of trust with the people you are giving feedback to.

-If you are having problems with employees listening to your feedback and acting on it, maybe it is telling you that you are not in a position of trust with them.
-You are “outside their car”.
+If you are having problems with getting employees to listen and act on your feedback, maybe it is telling you that you are not in a position of trust with them.
+You are “outside their car“.
 You need to build your relationship with your team before you have effective performance.

 Have you ever had a poor performing employee?
 Someone who you talked to your family about, tried to work out what to do, lost sleep over before they finally either chucked it in or were sacked?
 How much time and productivity did that person cost you?
 Performance Management does take time – but it takes a lot more time and energy to deal with a problem performer down the track.